OFN Home

 “HEF services and entrepreneurial success go hand in hand,” shared Elitia and Cullen.

-Tags: Entrepreneur of Color, Google.org Grant Program, Grow with Google Small Business Fund, Small Business, Technical Assistance, Urban, Women-owned Small Business, Working Capital
+Tags: Black-Owned Business, Entrepreneur of Color, Google.org Grant Program, Grow with Google Small Business Fund, Small Business, Technical Assistance, Urban, Women-Owned Business, Working Capital

 • About OFN